smartmind-team/thanosql-ai-chat/README.md

 ## Getting Started

 1. First, set up a ThanoSQL Workspace ([Free Trial](https://console.thanosql.com/products/workspace/create_workspace))

+2. Host your AI Chat backend service

+   > [!NOTE]
+   > You can either self-host the service using the instructions below or [Contact Us](https://smartmind.team/contact/) for managed hosting solutions.

-2. Configure the AI Chat:
+3. Configure the AI Chat:
    - Navigate to ThanoSQL's AI Chat > Chat Controls > General
    - Enter your hosted API URL in the API URL field

-You can either self-host the service using the instructions below or [Contact Us](https://smartmind.team/contact/) for managed hosting solutions.

 ## Self-Hosting with Docker